fairlance/backend/README.md

         │   ├── handlers_test.go
         │   ├── model.go
         │   └── user_repository.go
-        └── services                <---- Folder that contains all runable services └── registration        <---- Every service is located in a folder with the same name └── registration.go <---- Service with package "main"
+        └── services                <---- Folder that contains all runnable services └── registration        <---- Every service is located in a folder with the same name └── registration.go <---- Service with package "main"
 ```